PierreBedoucha/js-infrastructure/3_grunt-tasks/README.md

 * Install a grunt module for css minification, the grunt-contrib-cssmin module.
 Make sure its stored as a development dependency.
 * Concatenate the css files.
-* Minify the css files.
+* Minify the css file.
 * Make sure the web application uses correct css file.
 * Make sure the run task does the necessary steps in correct order!